tsg2k2/tomato-css/README.md

 1. Navigate to __Administration__ > __Admin Access__
 2. Change color scheme to __custom.css__
 3. Save changes and reboot router
+4. You may need to erase your brower's cache before the new UI appears.

 _After every reboot, this needs to be performed again.
 Router will automatically remove custom.css file after reboot_